callumlocke/ig-utils/js/README.md

 # IG Utils

-A collection of utility libraries for going common interactive graphic things.
+A collection of front-end utility libraries for going common interactive graphic things.

 ## Installation